gisle/isoweek/README.rst

     where January 1 of year 1 starts the week with ordinal 1.

 *classmethod* Week.fromstring(*isostring*)
-    Return a week initialized from an ISO formatted string like "2011W35".
+    Return a week initialized from an ISO formatted string like "2011W08" or "2011-W08".
+Note that weeks always stringify back in the former and more compact format.

 *classmethod* Week.withdate(*date*)
     Return the week that contains the given date